 Your surgeon will operate through the gaps between your ribs, without having to open the ribs.

 Your surgeon fully controls all instruments.
 Every hand movement is translated by the da Vinci system in real-time to bend and rotate the instruments so the surgeon can remove the tumor.

-Talk to your care team about whether you might be a candidate for robotic-assisted surgery.
+Talk to your care team about whether you might be a candidate for robotically assisted surgery.